Wolfson College Choir

 Other fun past events include singing on BBC Songs of Praise, being invited to join the congregational hymns in the BBC TV programme 'Easter from King's', performing in Mahler's 'Symphony of a Thousand' at Ely Cathedral, and joining a massed university chorus to accompany Simon Keenlyside in a performance of Vaughan Williams's Five Mystical Songs at the BBC Proms, to celebrate the University's 800th anniversary.
 We have also joined forces in a 'massive' performance of Handel's Messiah at the Royal Festival Hall in London with The Sixteen choir and orchestra, conducted by Harry Christophers.

-Our repertoire is a mix of sacred and secular, ranging from the Renaissance through to the twentieth century, including lighter music for garden parties and dinners.
+Our repertoire is a mix of sacred and secular, ranging from the Renaissance through to the twenty-first century, including lighter music for garden parties and dinners.
 Recent works performed include: Purcell's Dido & Aeneas, Faure Requiem, Britten's Hymn to St. Cecilia, Purcell's Ode on St. Cecilia's Day, Haydn's St. Nicholas Mass, Handel's Messiah, Mozart's Requiem, Brahms's Requiem, Finzi's In Terra Pax and Rutter's Gloria.
 Most of the larger scale works are performed with a small orchestra.
 Please contact the conductor on music at wolfson.cam.ac.uk for further information.

 A smaller group is drawn from the ranks of the College Choir to perform at dinners and other functions.
 See separate menu page.